Koszul Duality for Quasi-split Real Groups: Integral regular blocks for a quasi-split group

 In this section we provide a description of a block $\M$ in the category of $(\g,K)$ modules with a regular integral generalized infinitesimal character for a pair $(\g,K)$ coming from a quasi-split real group $\GR$.

 It will be convenient to enlarge the category $\M$ to the category $\Mh$ of pro-objects in $\M$.
 Every irreducible object in $\M$ admits a projective cover in $\Mh$ which is unique up to an isomorphism.
 Let $\P\subset \Mh$ be the full subcategory formed by finite sums of projective covers of irreducible (equivalently, any) objects in $\M$.

-Let $\fBh$ denote the completion of $\fB$ at zero, by which we understand the spectrum of the completion of the coordinate ring $\O(\fB)$ at the corresponding maximal ideal.
+It is easy to see that $\P$ can be also realized as a full subcategory in the category of finitely generated modules over $U(\g)\otimes _{Z(\g)} Z(\g)_{\hat{\la}}$ equipped with a compatible $K$-action, where $Z(\g)_{\hat{\la}}$ is the completion of the center of the enveloping $Z(\g)$ at the maximal ideal corresponding to $\la$.